West Bengal Professional Tax

-Currently, the members of the forces and the members of Indian Navy serving in any part of West Bengal are exempted from the payment of professional tax.
-The exemption also applies for any person drawing a pay or an allowance as Army or Air Force or Navy.
+Currently, the members of the forces and the members of the Indian Navy serving in any part of West Bengal are exempted from the payment of professional tax.
+The exemption also applies to any person drawing a pay or an allowance in Army or Air Force, or Navy.

-The members of auxiliary forces or reservists serving in any part of West Bengal and drawing pay and allowances as such auxiliary forces or reservists are exempted from payment of Profession Tax.
+The members of auxiliary forces or reservists serving in any part of West Bengal and drawing pay and allowances as additional forces or reservists are exempted from payment of Profession Tax.

 Salary and Wages

-Any person earning salary or wages is liable to pay the professional tax.
+Any person earning a salary or wages is liable to pay professional tax.
 Salary and wages under the West Bengal State Tax on Professions, Trades, Callings and Employments Act, 1979 are described below.

 Salary and wages include the following.

-- Remunerations received in cash or any other kind on regular basis.
+- Remunerations are received in cash or any other kind regularly.

-- Honorarium, perquisites and profit in lieu of salary
+- Honorarium, perquisites, and profit instead of salary

 - Leave encashment amount

-Salary and wage does not include the following.
+Salary and wage do not include the following.